 Transpose allowed users to define a variety of data structures (templates) and then enter records to define each structure.

 There was no limit to the number of object types, record numbers, or cases available for use.
 The application tracked tasks, employees, products, plans, and workouts.
-Typical fields used by small businesses may have included text, numbers, dates, google contacts, attached files, voice records, time tracking, signature.
+Typical fields used by small businesses may have included text, numbers, dates, Google contacts, attached files, voice records, time tracking, and signatures.
 Transpose has supported 30 different field types.

-Transpose offered numerous features allowing users to manipulate data in a variety of ways.
-Data visualizations and discovery.
-Sharing records with team mates or outside users.
-Smart search and filters.
-Embedding records on external sites.
-Many other features were available:
+Transpose offered numerous features allowing users to manipulate data in a variety of ways: data visualizations and discovery, sharing records with teammates or outside users, smart search and filters, and embedding records on external sites.
+Many other features were available.

-By specifying a structure filtering was possible using any field.
-For example finding clients that registered in specific date range or had a status assigned was filterable.
+By specifying a structure, filtering was possible using any field.
+For example, finding clients who registered in a specific date range or had a status assigned was filterable.
 Each template offered different filter options.

 The calendar view was set up similar to the Kanban.

 For each template, the user could specify the report structure, a chart type, field to use, filter option, color, etc. We drew a dynamic analytics dashboard for each client based on their requested data.

 Other people could share in the use of templates and records within the system.
 Administrators could specify a permission level for each invited user.
 Read-only, read+write, write-only, and administration options were available.
 A customer could establish a write-only access file if he required certain security for a questionnaire filled out by employees.
 Embedded public templates built into an external application allowed visitors access and the ability to fill in fields.